fac21/tiarama-pomodoro-timer/README.md

 - Play an alarm sound to make it obvious the time is up :white_check_mark:

 ### My customisations:
 - A circle animation gives a visual representation of how much time is left on the current timer.
-The animation switches between two colours.
+The animation switches between two colours :tada:
 - A mute button to toggle the alarm sound.
-The button will play the sound sample on "unmute" click, and will end all playing alarm sounds on "mute" click.
+The button will play the sound sample on "unmute" click, and will end all playing alarm sounds on "mute" click :tada:
 - Custom time input fields become un-editable once timer has been activated, regardless of timer pause state.
-Values reset to zero and become editable on reset button click.
+Values reset to zero and become editable on reset button click :tada:
-- The page is not really responsive, but is also formatted to work on mobile.
+- The page is not really responsive, but is also formatted to work on mobile :tada:

 ### Unresolved issues:
-- If timer finishes whilst tab is not in view, upon re-opening the tab the circle animation will move in a bizarre way as it changes to correct position.
+- If timer finishes whilst tab is not in view, upon re-opening the tab the circle animation will move in a bizarre way as it changes to correct position :x:
-- On some mobile browsers a slight line appears in circle animation where the two halves of the circle meet
+- On some mobile browsers a slight line appears in circle animation where the two halves of the circle meet :x:

 ___